vetall7/isa-labs/README.md

 - [x] Add Apache Kafka for communication between microservices
 - [x] Improve styles of the app
+- [ ] Extend existed functionality

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/vetall7/isa-labs/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>